 After graduating, she became the Trails and Outdoors Coordinator at UCCS, developing and implementing a campus trails master plan that integrated city and county trail networks and leading campus outdoor trips, workshops, and gear rental programs.
 She also developed and taught courses on the Geography of Trails and School in the Woods, sharing her passion for sustainable access and environmental education.
 After looking at spreadsheets in an office with no windows, she bought a van and hit the road for Yosemite, where she made her first attempt on El Cap, then returned to Colorado as a field instructor for RMFI’s EarthCorps, constructing a sustainable trail to Kit Carson in the Sangre De Cristos, and as a Fellow at the Colorado College Teaching and Research in Environmental Education Program, leading college students to teach local 5th graders in the outdoors.

-In 2017, her and her best friend, Annabelle McClure (RIP <3) joined the Access Fund Conservation Team, where they travelled the country for 2 years, living out of a jeep and sleeping in a tent, visiting over 50 climbing areas in 20 states leading over 2,000 volunteers in climbing area stewardship.
-When they’re time on the road was done, Andrea moved to Chattanooga, TN, where she served as the Executive Director of the Southeastern Climbers Coalition, where she led the LCO through the Covid pandemic and equitable access movements in 2020, grew the staff organization and committee structure, and purchased Woodcock Cove in Dunlap, TN.
-During this time, she also was a founding board member of WeClimb, whose mission is to use rock climbing mentorship as a tool to help under resourced youth become better versions of themselves.
-In 2021, she returned to the Access Fund stewardship and education team to launch the first ever Access Fund Climber Stewards program in 2021, and has been kicking around the country’s climbing areas, training stewards, conservation teams, advocates, land managers, and volunteers, ever since.
+In 2017, she and her best friend, Annabelle McClure (RIP <3), joined the Access Fund Conservation Team, where they travelled the country for 2 years, living out of a jeep and sleeping in a tent.
+When their time on the road was done, Andrea moved to Chattanooga, TN, where she served as the Executive Director of the Southeastern Climbers Coalition, leading the LCO through the Covid pandemic and equitable access movements in 2020, grew the staff organization and committee structure, and purchased Woodcock Cove in Dunlap, TN.
+During this time, she was also a founding board member of WeClimb, whose mission is to use rock climbing mentorship as a tool to help under-resourced youth become better versions of themselves.
+In 2021, she returned to the Access Fund stewardship and education team to launch the first-ever Access Fund Climber Stewards program in 2021, and has been kicking around the country’s climbing areas, training stewards, conservation teams, advocates, land managers, and volunteers, ever since.